-There is an art of giving a ballpark estimate and it is based entirely on history and psychology.
+There is an art of giving a ballpark app development estimate and it is based entirely on history and psychology.
 Over time, you generate a massive experience in the technical aspect of production so you can recognize patterns of a to-be-product.
 Along with that, you get to learn what type of client you are working for and what they usually expect from you.
 Is it a tech-savvy business exec?
 Or perhaps a dreamer with a purpose to make the world a better place?
 Is it a person investing their life savings into an application?
 In any case, we are not allowed to fail any of them.
 Estimating the cost of creating an app is a teachable skill but it can only be passed from experienced PMs to newbies if based on the right principles of care and respect.
 That means treating their business goals as the main value and protecting it, sometimes from the client themselves.

 - Interview.
-Nothing beats a real face-to-face conversation
+Nothing beats a real face-to-face conversation.

 - Brief.
-Where you lay out key points in no uncertain terms
+Where you lay out key points in no uncertain terms.

 - UX knowledge.
 Design is not decoration.
-Its performance can be measured
+Its performance can be measured.

 Here’s what we come up with after putting those three to work: